#464: Seeing code flows and generating tests with Kolo Transcript

 01:44 Yeah, exactly.

-01:44 We're going to talk about Kolo, your Visual Studio Code Django.
+01:44 We're going to talk about Colo, your Visual Studio Code, Django.

 01:49 I don't even know what to call it.

-01:54 So what any project people are going to really dig that people who Django and
+01:56 People are going to really dig that, people who Django.

 02:06 100%.

-02:07 Django plus VS Code is going to be super interesting.
+02:07 Yeah, Django plus VS Code is going to be super interesting.

 02:09 When we get to that, of course, you must know the drill.